BM345/NagwaSchemas/question/README.md

 ### &lt;unit&gt; tags can now exist on there own

 Previously, `<unit>` tags could only exist within `<quantity>` tags.
-However, there are many occasions where we want to express a unit only, and not a quantity (such as in expressions like 'Give your answer in days to 2 significant figures.'). `<unit>` tags can now exist on there own, and the `type` attribute on the `&lt;quantity&gt;` tag has been replaced by the `form` attribute on the `&lt;unit&gt;` tag.
+However, there are many occasions where we want to express a unit only, and not a quantity (such as in expressions like 'Give your answer in days to 2 significant figures.'). `<unit>` tags can now exist on there own, and the `type` attribute on the `<quantity>` tag has been replaced by the `form` attribute on the `<unit>` tag.

 ### &lt;solution&gt; tags added to every question part

 Now that we have started writing explainers, and we have some solution text for many questions, we will need to store this somewhere.
 It makes sense to store the solution text for a question in the question XML document.
-Each part now has at least one `&lt;solution&gt;` element to contain this text.
+Each part now has at least one `<solution>` element to contain this text.

 ### FITBQs become their own question type